Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: Induced Matching

 In this section, we develop kernelizations for \textsc{Induced Matching} in $c$-closed graphs.

 \problemdef {Induced Matching} {A graph $G$ and $k \in \mathds{N}$.} {Is there a set $M$ of at least $k$ edges such that endpoints of distinct edges in~$M$ are pairwise nonadjacent?}

 \textsc{Induced Matching} is W[1]-hard when parameterized by $k$, even in bipartite graphs~\cite{MS09}.
 In terms of kernelizations, \textsc{Induced Matching} admits a kernel with~$\Oh(\Delta^2 k)$ vertices \cite{MS09} and $\Oh(k^{d})$ vertices \cite{EKKW10,KPSX11}.
-The latter kernelization result is essentially tight: Unless coNP $\subseteq$ NP/poly, \textsc{Induced Matching} has no kernel of size $\Oh(k^{d - 3 - \varepsilon})$ for any $\varepsilon > 0$ \cite{CGH17}.
+Recall that~$\Delta$ is the maximum degree and that~$d$ is the degeneracy.
+The latter kernelization result is essentially tight: Unless coNP $\subseteq$ NP/poly, \textsc{Induced Matching} has no kernel of size $\Oh(k^{d - 3 - \varepsilon})$ for any $\varepsilon > 0$~\cite{CGH17}.
 Despite the lower bound in degenerate graphs, we discover in this section that \textsc{Induced Matching} in $c$-closed graphs has a polynomial kernel when parameterized by $k + c$.